-An important thing to keep in mind is that you would already burn a lot of these calories, if not all and more, by just being alive and doing other things.
+An important thing to keep in mind is that you would already burn a lot of these calories, by just being alive and even more by doing other things.

 Estimations calories burned while watching TV

-One MET estimation for sitting quietly and watching TV is 1.3 (1).
-This can vary slightly depending on how much you are fidgeting but is generally close to this.
+One example of an MET estimation for sitting quietly and watching TV is 1.3 (1).

-The first table below will show estimations for the calories burned while watching TV for different body weights and time intervals.
+To save you some time and effort, I created a table with estimations of the calories burned while watching TV for different body weights and time intervals.

 After that, you can find charts with calorie-burning estimations of activities you can do while watching TV and how watching TV compares to sleeping in terms of calorie burning.

-To put these estimations into perspective, 100 grams of boiled potatoes contains about 87 calories (2).
+You will likely find it easier to put all these numbers into perspective by knowing that 100 grams of boiled potatoes is about 126 calories (2).